populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 ## Scanning for loci under selection using an *F<sub>ST</sub>* outlier approach

-In the previous section, we have estimated *F<sub>ST</sub>* across all SNPs for which we have data, and then estiamted a global *F<sub>ST</sub>* as the average across all SNPs.
-Now we will visualize local *F<sub>ST</sub>* in sliding windows across the genome, with the aim of finding regions with outlying large *F<sub>ST</sub>*, that are candidate for regions under recent positive selection in one of the populations.
+In the previous section, we estimated *F<sub>ST</sub>* across all SNPs for which we have data, and then estimated a global *F<sub>ST</sub>* as the average across all SNPs.
+Now we will visualise local *F<sub>ST</sub>* in sliding windows across the genome, with the aim of finding regions with outlying large *F<sub>ST</sub>*; these are candidates for regions under recent positive selection in one of the populations.

 We will now calculate and plot *F<sub>ST</sub>* values across the genome in sliding windows.
-This is a common approach to scan the genome for candidate genes to have been under positive selection in different populations.
+This is a common approach to scan the genome for candidate genes that may have been under positive selection in different populations.

-First of all, we will copy the function we will use for plotting  a Manhattan plot of local *F<sub>ST</sub>* values across the genome in sliding windows in R.
+First, we will define a function to generate a Manhattan plot of local *F<sub>ST</sub>* values across the genome in sliding windows.
-Copy the following function, you do not need to understand it (but are welcome to try if you are interested, and ask if you have questions):
+Copy the following function - you do not need to understand it (but are welcome to try if you are interested and ask if you have questions):

 ``` R